Click here for quick resources on working remotely with Slack.

 Our team took the following into account:

-- What activities and presentations will still be relevant in a virtual format?
+- What activities and presentations will still be relevant in a digital format?

 - What information is essential to convey?
 For example, sharing quarterly goals and new product updates was essential.
 Individual team updates were not.